 The day your baby learns to flip, diaper changing will never be the same again.

-It gets even trickier when baby is learning to crawl.
-And I am sure you can already begin to imagine the circus act that diaper changing becomes once baby has moved on to standing.
-Little tykes have no fear (none!) and will think nothing of crawling off the diaper changing table or standing up right at the edge.
+It gets even trickier when the baby is learning to crawl.
+And I am sure you can already begin to imagine the circus act that diaper changing becomes once the baby has moved on to standing.
+Little tykes have no fear (none!) and will think nothing of crawling off the diaper changing table or standing upright at the edge.
 As parents, we need to be vigilant in preventing unnecessary accidents, amidst our struggle to get those dirty bottoms cleaned up.

-Related Post: 10 Things No One Tells You As A First Time Mum
+⇒ Related Read: 10 Things No One Tells You As A First Time Mum

 Here are some tips shared by fellow mums on how they keep their active babies and toddlers somewhat manageable during diaper change times.
 Some of them made us laugh!
 Seeing in the humour in the situation is always a good thing, and helps keep our perspective in check.